the-sink/the-sink/README.md

-CS Student in Seattle, Washington
+Student studying Physics in Seattle, WA with an interest in CS!

 Contact me on Discord at The_Sink#4096!